saic-oss/onboarding-guide/README.md

 # onboarding-guide

-This guide is for new programs that want to be published on SAIC's public GitHub organization.
+This guide is to be used by new programs that want to be published on SAIC's public GitHub organization.

 ## Philosophy

-Publishing something as open source is a radical change over what has been done in the past with private Source Code Management (SCM) tools like SIF GitLab.
+Publishing something as open source is a radical change over what has been done in the past with private Source Code Management (SCM) tools like SAIC Innovation Factory's GitLab.
 Because of the vastly increased scrutiny, our processes will have more structure and require more care than projects have in private GitLab.
 There will be no exceptions to the process, regardless of how small or insignificant a project might be.
 Amendments can be made to the process after careful consideration from the public GitHub admin team.

 ## Supported project types